nonsensation/nonsensation.github.io/About.md

 toc: false
 ---

+# About

+## General

 This website aims to be as user friendly as possible.

 - This website does **not** use Cookies or other tracking methods and also doesn't collect any data about its users.
+- Some external links, for example embedded YouTube videos, might use Cookies on their own.
 - No advertisements for external products or services.
-- No annoying popups or overlays.
+- No disrupting popups or overlays.
-- Some external links, for example embedded YouTube videos, might store Cookies on their own.
-- To control non-sensitive data [local storage](https://www.w3schools.com/html/html5_webstorage.asp) is used.
-This data is saved in the browser, which means stored information will **not** be send to the server and also does not hold information to uniquely identify a user.
+- To control non-sensitive data, [local storage](https://www.w3schools.com/html/html5_webstorage.asp) is used.
+This data is saved in the browser, which means stored information will **not** be send to a server.
+Stored Data does not hold information to uniquely identify a user.
-Currently the following data is stored this way:
+Currently the following data is saved this way:
-  - the selected light or dark theme
+  - the selected light or dark theme,
-  - the selected font
+  - the selected font.

-### Contact
+## Contact

-E-Mail: 3li@nonsensation.com
+You can contact me via:
+<i class="fab fa-twitter"></i> [Twitter](https://twitter.com/_nonsensation)
+<i class="fab fa-github"></i> [GitHub](https://github.com/nonsensation)
+<i class="fas fa-envelope"></i> [Email: 3li@nonsensation.com](mailto:3li@nonsensation.com)

-### Sources for this website
+## Sources for this website

 - Pure Liquid Templates from [allejo (Vladimir Jimenez)](https://github.com/allejo)
   - [Anchor Headings](https://github.com/allejo/jekyll-anchor-headings)